villares/villares/README.md

 - 🔭 I'm currently working on a PhD at Unicamp.
 - 🌱 I should be talking less and concentrating, but...
 - 💬 Ask me about drawing with Python!
-    - Check out [py5](https://py5coding.org) and [pyp5js](berinhard.github.io/pyp5js/pyodide/), they bring in the Processing & P5js drawing infrastructure!
+    - Check out [py5](https://py5coding.org) and [pyp5js](berinhard.github.io/pyp5js/pyodide/), they bring in the vocabulary from Processing & P5js!
     - I collect tools for teaching Python with visual output [here](https://github.com/villares/Resources-for-teaching-programming).
-- 👯 I’m looking to collaborate on open resources to teach programming in a visual context.
+- 👯 I’d like to collaborate on open resources to teach programming in a visual context.
     - If you find the things I share here usefull, consider supporting my work at [gumroad.com/villares](https://gumroad.com/villares), sending a donation [via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HCGAKACDMVNV2), or if you are in Brazil, mande um PIX:`46c37783-5edb-4f1c-b3a8-1309db11488c`!!!
 - 📫 How to reach me: [Mastodon](ciberlandia.pt/@villares) or [Email](https://abav.lugaralgum.com/contato).
 - 😄 Pronouns: he/him